 6.3 TPOPEN AND TPCLOSE

 The TPOPEN and TPCLOSE special applications are system applications called when TPS is initially started up and when TPS is closed down.
-A system special application is one that is only called by one TPT for each TCM, the system TPT, and that performs processing that affects the whole TPS system, not only a single task.
+A system special application is one that is only called and that performs processing that single task.